strongio/evolutionary-optimization/README.md

 ![](./images/3d-alpine_one-15.png) ![](./images/3d-alpine_one-75.png)
 ![](./images/3d-alpine_one-135.png) ![](./images/3d-alpine_one-195.png)

-Here is a comparison of optimizer performances when the optimization dimension is 8 and all population-based methods are set to have 25 individuals and 500 iterations with no problem-specific hyperparameter tuning.
+Here is a comparison of optimizer performances when the optimization dimension is 8 and all population-based methods are set to have 25 individuals and 500 iterations with no problem-specific hyper-parameter tuning.

 ![](./images/param-8/pair_alpine_one.png)

 We see BFGS is significantly under-performing that other methods.
+This is expected.
 BFGS estimates derivatives from iterations.
 Since alpine_one is a non-differentiable function, it is not suitable for derivative-aware optimization algorithms, such as BFGS or gradient descent.

 ### Rastrigin